 Research-based and Student-focused

-At the heart of our college planning system is our college planning cohort program—a research-based, research-responsive, and student-focused approach to student engagement.
-Our system integrates student aspirations with college preparations.
-Despite the many inequities in K – 12 schools and in college admissions, there are tremendous opportunities for students when provided with insight into the “hidden rules,” an understanding of holistic admissions, and guidance in developing high quality college and scholarship application packages.
+At the heart of our college planning system is our college planning cohort program—a research-based, research-responsive, and student-centered approach to student engagement.
+Our system integrates student aspirations with college preparation.
+Despite the many inequities in K – 12 schools and in college admissions, there are tremendous opportunities for students when provided with insight into the “hidden rules,” (also read, “The Dirty Secrets of College Admissions) an understanding of holistic admissions, and guidance in developing high quality college and scholarship application packages.

 The Wynns have proven that expanding the college knowledge of students, particularly students from lower income families and those who will be the first in their family to attend college, can result in amazing college and scholarship outcomes.
 Their college planning system—a system through which students are guided in taking intentional actions throughout their K – 12 progression across the areas of academics; leadership; and service to make themselves the most competitive college and scholarship applicants possible—is the only program of its kind, one where nearly 50% of graduating seniors each year are offered a full college scholarship, over 25 times the national average of 2% (Source: Mind -blowing Scholarship Stats for 2021).

 I. Print Materials: Mr. Wynn, the author of 28 books, has written extensively on college planning from elementary school through high school:

 - Ten Steps to Helping Your Child Succeed in School